Mental Health related deaths

 Betsi Cadwaladr University Health Board

-Concerns summary The Perinatal Mental Health Service suffers from insufficient awareness among health professionals, inadequate staffing levels, and a lack of documented decisions and discussions in patient records at the Single Point of Access.
+Concerns summary (AI summary) The Perinatal Mental Health Service suffers from insufficient awareness among health professionals, inadequate staffing levels, and a lack of documented decisions and discussions in patient records at the Single Point of Access.

 Darren Turner